y-pakorn/flutter_web3/README.md

 ### Breaking Changes

 - `Ethereum` class now include static method to access default Ethereum provider.
-  - `Ethereum.isSupported` is the same as `isEthereumSupported`.
+  - `isEthereumSupported` replaced with `Ethereum.isSupported`.
-  - `Ethereum.provider` is the same as `ethereum`.
+  - `Ethereum.provider` is the same as `ethereum`, `ethereum` getter is still available.
-  - `Ethereum.ethereum` to access exposed Ethereum provider with no undefined check.
+  - `Ethereum.ethereum` to access exposed Ethereum provider i.e. MetaMask with no undefined check.
   - `Ethereum.binanceChain` to access exposed Binance Chain Wallet provider with no undefined check.
   - `Ethereum.web3` to access old web3 provider object, deprecated in many provder.
 - `WalletConnectProvider` class instantiation changed to factory method.
   - `WalletConnectProvider.fromRpc` to instantiate using rpc map.
   - `WalletConnectProvider.fromInfura` to instantiate using Infura id.
   - Static `WalletConnectProvider.binance` to instantiate using Binance mainnet rpc.
+- `Web3Provider` class various constructor has been added.
-- `Web3Provider` unnamed constructor changed into `Web3Provider.fromEthereum` and `Web3Provider.fromWalletConnect` for `Ethereum` and `WalletConnectProvider` instance respectively.
+  - `Web3Provider` unnamed constructor remain the same.
+  - `Web3Provider.fromEthereum` instantiate using `Ethereum` instance.
+  - `Web3Provider.fromWalletConnect` instantiate using `WalletConnectProvider` instance.